TaylorBrown96/Flask-Python/README.md

 # Flask-Python
 This repo is for a lesson plan involving databases and a flask website deployment that can be deployed on [Pythonanywhere.com](https://www.pythonanywhere.com).
-Its main purpose is to show others how to link your front-end website to a back-end database.
+Its main purpose is to show others how to link your front-end website to a back-end database using Flask as an intermediary.

 ## Requirements for this lesson plan:
 - [Python](https://www.python.org/downloads/)